jijip41/ekorn-fe-task/NOTES.md

 - I initially thought I could use the `$effect` store to update the students and rerender the list when sort/filter buttons were clicked.
 However, this led to an infinite rerender loop because `updatedStudents` kept changing.
 I realised I could instead update the `updatedStudents` array by using a function to set the state, which worked well.
 - As this is my first time using Svelte and I'm still learning, there may be better practices to achieve the same result.
-- If I had more time, I would have created a separate component for the buttons panel.
+- ~~If I had more time, I would have created a separate component for the buttons panel~~ - Done!
+I thought I would need some time to learn more about managing state in a Svelte App, but I was able to achieve this by binding a `updatedStudents` prop.

 ---